 What Happens If You Apply The Second Coat Of Paint Too Soon?

-This means that you will either need to remove the paint entirely or add more coats of paint to hide this.
-We recommend checking the recommended time by the paint manufacturer, using additional drying tools like fans, and painting thinner layers.
+This means that you will either need to remove the paint entirely or add more paint coats to hide this.
+We recommend checking the recommended time by the paint manufacturer, using additional drying tools like fans, and interior painting thinner layers.

 How To Make Paint Drying & Recoating Quicker?
 (Pro Tips)